Suspense

 Berne Surrey provides sound effects for Agnes Moorehead in the Suspense production of "Sorry, Wrong Number."

 Yet the series itself continued on as strong as ever.
 It attracted Hollywood's best actors because they were allowed to play roles different from their usual stereotypes.
 Comedians could play killers, or heroes could play victims.
 Jack Benny played a Martian.
-Ronald Reagan played a man on the run framed for crime he didn't commit.
-Lucille Ball played a cold blooded murderer.
+Ronald Reagan played a man on the run framed for a crime he didn't commit.
+Lucille Ball played a cold-blooded murderer.
 Frank Sinatra played a psychopath.
 All the while, audiences were kept wondering and waiting to see what the surprise ending would be.
 They expected the unexpected, and they usually got it.

-It's stories like these that made Suspense so, well-- suspenseful.
+Its stories like these that made Suspense so, well-- suspenseful.
 But Hitchcock wasn't the only one taking stories from radio.
 Everyone in TV was, and they were also borrowing writers, actors, musicians, and anyone else with talent who wanted greater pay and exposure.
 The drain on resources eventually sucked radio dry.
 The final blow was when the audience itself was borrowed and not returned.
-Suspense broadcast it's last episode (#945) on September 30th, 1962 (the last day for new network radio drama in general).
+Suspense broadcast its last episode (#945) on September 30th, 1962 (the last day for new network radio drama in general).
 It was the end of a great series, and an even greater era.

 * Ted Osborne also played The Man In Black when he substituted for Kearns during two episodes in 1943.